 Boiling is the most traditional way of purifying water.
-When water is boiled it kills almost all the bacteria present in water but the water is not 100% pure.
+When water is boiled it kills almost all the bacteria present in water, but the water is not completely pure.
 Although boiling water is a common technique, it has numerous disadvantages.
 Those disadvantages ultimately make filtering your water a far better option if you want to drink the purest water possible.
 After a lot of advancements came into existence, we are able to get pure water through RO purifiers and it has now become the most preferred and safest choice of water filtration system.

 Boiling is a common water purification process that is still used by a number of people.
 However, many people are not aware of the fact that boiling water doesn’t remove many contaminants present in water.
 Boiling mainly kills the pathogens that might be lurking in your water.
 Boiling also removes some of the Volatile Organic Compounds (VOCs) that might be present in water.
 Though the traditional method of water purification kills microorganisms, however, because of the inconvenience, boiling is not routinely used to treat drinking water except in emergencies.